sahil177795/Sahil_60146411552/README.md

 # Mohamed Sahil Bin Mohamed Salim

-## IT System and Security, Assistant Manager
+## Assistant Manager, IT Security & System

-> Versatile IT professional with 6+ years of progressive experience in infrastructure management, system security, and automation.
-Passionate about continuous learning and rapid technology adoption across diverse IT domains.
+> Cybersecurity and Cloud Infrastructure Professional with 5+ years of experience spanning fintech and high-tech industries.
+Proven ability to manage secure IT environments across data centers and cloud platforms.
+Passionate about aligning security with business priorities through compliance, risk management, and continuous learning.

 ---